valkey-io/valkey-doc/docs/management/optimization/benchmarks/index.md

     ![NUMA chart](NUMA_chart.gif)

 + With high-end configurations, the number of client connections is also an important factor.
-Being based on epoll/kqueue, the Redis event loop is quite scalable.
-Redis has already been benchmarked at more than 60000 connections, and was still able to sustain 50000 q/s in these conditions.
+Being based on epoll/kqueue, the Valkey event loop is quite scalable.
+Valkey has already been benchmarked at more than 60000 connections, and was still able to sustain 50000 q/s in these conditions.
 As a rule of thumb, an instance with 30000 connections can only process half the throughput achievable with 100 connections.
-Here is an example showing the throughput of a Redis instance per number of connections:
+Here is an example showing the throughput of a Valkey instance per number of connections:

     ![connections chart](Connections_chart.png)